spflanagan/fsthet_analysis/fsthet/cran-comments.md

 * local ubuntu 16.04, R 3.4.0

 ## R CMD check results
-R CMD check --as-cran had no ERRORS, WARNINGS, or NOTES.
+R CMD check --as-cran had no ERRORS or WARNINGS.
-* Using R CMD build --resave-data

-This is the first submission of the package fsthet
+There was 1 NOTE:
+* New submission

+## Comments
+I have added examples to the Rd files